-Many parents going through a hard time financially never mention debt in the presence of their children.
+Many parents that find themselves struggling financially usually never mention debt in the presence of their children.
 But today’s kids are smarter than you think, and they can usually sense what’s going on at home.
 What they can’t understand is why.
-As a responsible parent, it’s up to you to explain to them your financial situation, why you are in debt, what you are doing to solve the problem and how they can help.

-- Choose the right time to talk: Something as important as a debt problem should not be discussed just any time or anywhere.
-Therefore, you should choose the right time to talk.
-Create a comfortable and casual environment to have a discussion about debt and finances.
+- Choose the right time to talk.
+Something as important as a debt problem should not be discussed at just any time or anywhere – you should choose the right time to talk.
+Create a comfortable and casual environment to sit down and actually have a family discussion about debt and finances.
 Let your children know that you welcome any questions or concerns about the situation.

-- Explain to them why you are in debt: Once they have understood that the family’s difficulties are because of debt, explain to them why you are in debt.
+- Explain to them why you are in debt.
+Once they understand that the family’s difficulties are because of debt, explain to them why you are in debt.
 This is an important part of how to talk to your children about debt.
 If the kids are young, it’s not necessary to give them the nitty-gritty details.
-But older children may want to know the full details and you should answer all their questions truthfully.
+But older children may want to know the full details and you should answer all of their questions truthfully.

-- Tell them how you are going to solve the problem: After they have understood the reasons, tell them about the steps you are taking to solve the problem.
+- Tell them how you are going to solve the problem.
+After they understand the reasons why you’re in debt, tell them about the steps you’re taking to solve the problem.
 If you are planning to sell your home or make other major lifestyle changes, then be honest about it.
 Explain to your kids how they can help out and be involved in managing money properly.
-Once they have fully grasped the situation, they will be more than willing to help.
+Once they’ve fully grasped the situation, they will be more than willing to help.

 Remember, your children will feel better during a time of family crisis when they know that their parents are facing the situation head-on.
 Explain to your kids that you are doing all you can to keep the family safe and secure.
-Contact Credit Counselling Services of Atlantic Canada to get started on a personalized debt management plan that can help you and your family achieve debt freedom.
+Contact SolveYourDebts.com to get started on a personalized debt management plan that can help you and your family achieve debt success.